-Some artists want to start with the professional and expensive art supplies, because they think it will add more value to their work.
-In my opinion, if you don’t have any idea what your style is yet, if you’re not selling anything, and if your skills still need to be polished–then spending a bunch of money on professional grade materials may be a waste of money.
+Some artists want to start with professional and expensive art supplies because they think they will add more value to their work.
+In my opinion, if you don’t have any idea what your style is yet, if you’re not selling anything, and if your skills still need to be polished–then spending a bunch of money on professional-grade materials may be a waste of money.

 It doesn’t make sense from a business perspective to invest in expensive supplies when you are just starting out.
 If you have the money to burn, go for it!
 But if you ever find yourself feeling apprehensive to use your materials because you might ‘waste’ them, then work with the budget materials until you are more confident in what you do.